 When you create a squadron you will designate its role.
-Squadron roles mirror plane roles.
-Each squadron will have a single role and will always contain planes with the same role.
-As with aircraft these roles are Fighter, Torpedo bomber, Dive bomber, Floatplane scout, Flying boat and Medium bomber.
+Each squadron will have a single role and will equip with aircraft with that role.

-In addition, each squadron is always composed of a single aircraft type.
-The game will handle the process of populating your squadrons with aircraft models.
 During the strategic turn you can name your squadron, adjust the number of planes in the squadron, change the role of the squadron, move the squadron to another base or carrier or disband it entirely.